dante-biase/py2app/README.md

 ```
 ### NOTES
 1. the output app will be named with the stem of `PY_FILE`
-2. if `destination_directory` is not specified, the application will be created in `py2app/bin`
+2. if `destination_directory` is not specified, the binary will be placed in the same directory as `PY_FILE`